NBA Rumors: Knicks Could Get Buddy Hield For Package Centered On Knox Or Ntilikina, Per ‘Hoops Hype’

 As explained by USA Today Sports‘ Hoops Hype on Saturday, Hield’s 2019-20 campaign was a bit of a disappointment, despite the fact that his stats (19.2 points per game, 39.4 percent three-point shooting) didn’t take much of a hit compared to his 2018-19 breakout season.
 The 27-year-old was demoted to the bench for the last 28 games of the season, and as the publication noted, his contract — which will pay him an average of $23.5 million per year for the next four seasons — might make him difficult to move in the 2020 offseason.

-After mentioning the Sixers as a plausible landing spot, Hoops Hype‘s Frank Urbina discussed three alternate destinations for Hield if he gets traded, including the Knicks, who notably struggled from beyond the arc in the 2019-20 campaign.
+After mentioning the Sixers as a plausible landing spot, Hoops Hype‘s Frank Urbina discussed three alternate destinations for Hield if he gets traded, including the Knicks who notably struggled from beyond the arc in the 2019-20 campaign.
 As he pointed out, New York’s 33.7 percent shooting clip from three-point range ranked 27th out of 30 NBA teams, thus making it imperative for the organization to address this issue in order to space the floor for players such as Julius Randle and last year’s third overall draft pick, R.J.
 Barrett.

 “Acquiring a talented shooter like Hield could be one way to do that,” the Hoops Hype writer continued.